RetnaTyas/Revolusi-Moneter-5.0/docs/wasm-deploy.md

 - `starter` – GOAT token with staking logic
 - `meat` – MEAT token supporting swaps and native minting
-- `goatnft` – simple NFT contract whose tokens hold a GOAT value
+- `goatnft` – simple NFT contract whose tokens hold a weight value redeemable for GOAT

 The packages mirror the Solidity contracts found under `contracts/`.
 Most functions have equivalent execute messages, but there are notable differences: